akkamin/threejs_example/README.md

 # threejs_example

--note that the pahts for the threejs and loader files are relative to the files that reference them, so if you move files around you will have to update paths
+-note that the paths for the threejs and loader files are relative to the files that reference them, so if you move files around you will have to update paths

 -example.zip is the zip file containing the project files